 3 – Prevents Hair Loss

-Applying and massaging Castor oil to the scalp improves blood circulation in the scalp.
+Applying and massaging Castor Oil to the scalp improves blood circulation in the scalp.
 This leads to increased nutrient flow to the hair follicles and scalp thus minimizing hair loss.
-Castor Oil strengthen hair making it less prone to breakage.
+Castor Oil also strengthens hair making it less prone to breakage.
+Here is a detailed article by hairguard on what science has to say about Castor Oil and hair loss.

 4 – Used to treat Dandruffs